RAF Fairford: Royal International Air Tattoo

-The Royal International Air Tattoo (RIAT), the world's largest military air show, is held annually at Fairford over the third weekend in July.
+The Royal International Air Tattoo (RIAT), is held annually at Fairford over the third weekend in July.
 RIAT is held in support of The Royal Air Force Charitable Trust and has attracted an attendance of up to 185,000 spectators over the weekend, with several hundred military aircraft belonging to air-arms from around the world taking part in static and flying displays.